megk289/MK_CS4395_Portfolio/README.md

 This file demonstrates different sentence parsing methods like PSG trees, dependency parses, and SRL parses.
 The file can be viewed [here](Sentence_Parsing-MXK190048).

 ## Portfolio 4: N-grams
 The program creates unigram and bigram dictionaries for English, French, and Italian using a training corpus.
 Given test data, the program calculates the probability of a line being in English, French, and Italian.
 It then chooses the language with the highest probability and outputs it to a file.
 It also outputs the accuracy of language detection and the line numbers of misidentified items.
 Program 1 constructs the language model and program 2 calculates accuracy.
 The document includes more details about n-grams.
-The files can be found [here](Homework4_mxk190048).
+The files can be found [here](Homework4_mxk190048.zip).

+## Portfolio 5: Web Crawler
+This program builds a web crawler.
+It uses a starter url and "crawls" along a web of links to gather information.
+The information is scraped and the most important terms are taken from it.
+This is used to create a simple knowledge base.The files can be found [here](Homework5_mxk190048.zip).